 We have another opportunity to share in each other’s company at the Presidents Day shortly.
 Not to be missed.
 The Club puts up the grub for those who are financial members and I get to thank the amazing bunch of dedicated volunteers.

 If you haven’t taken that car out for a while, or you crave the company of easy-to-get-on-with car lovers, join us and discover one of life’s little pleasures.
 I do not possess a photographic memory, nor an amazing name recognition capability, if I look a little blank when we pass, just say hello and I will have a yarn.

 We have an amazing donation from Bartons Holden at Capalaba, and you have the last chance of winning this collector’s item at the next Club cruise on Sundy, 17th of June.
 Support the Club and you can win!
 How good is that?

-Remember the club meetings actually give you a chance to catch up, chew the fat, find out what’s going on and most importantly have your say.
-Members are the ‘Monaro Club of Qld’.
-Your club, your decisions.
+Remember that Club meetings actually give you a chance to catch up, chew the fat, find out what’s going on and, most importantly, have your say.
+Members are the Monaro Club of Queensland.
+Your Club.
+Your decisions.